-Sawan/Shravan month (late July to third week of August) of Hindu calendar is very important for Hindus, especially for the devotees of Lord Shiva.
-People worship and offer milk to the Lord with full dedication and pray for the fulfillment of their wishes.
-Also legends believe that “churning of ocean” took place in this month.
-This makes Shravan even more important.
+Shravan month (late July to third week of August) of Hindu calendar is very important for Hindus, especially for the devotees of Lord Shiva.
+People worship and offer milk to the Lord with devotion and pray for the fulfillment of their wishes.
+Also, the legends believe that Samundra Manthan (churning of the ocean) took place in Shravan; which makes it of even more significance.

 “What does Kahika mean?”